-Pastor Tim Stephens of Calgary’s Fairview Baptist Church and Pastor James Coates of GraceLife Church in Edmonton were arrested for similar offenses, demonstrating a trend of religious persecution and criminalization in what’s supposed to be a free, democratic society – eerily similar to the kind of religious repression seen in places like China and North Korea.
+Pastor Tim Stephens of Calgary’s Fairview Baptist Church and Pastor James Coates of GraceLife Church in Edmonton for similar offenses, demonstrating a trend of religious persecution and criminalization in what’s supposed to be a free, democratic society – eerily similar to the kind of religious repression seen in places like China and North Korea.

 And it appears as though Trudeau’s Canadian Parliament is determined to set a path toward China-like communism in all aspects of life.

 In the 2021 Canadian legislative session, the legislature.
 In the opening summary for this bill, it states:

 “The enactment amends the criminal code to create a recognizance to keep the peace relating to the hate propaganda and hate crime and to define ‘hatred’ for the purposes of two hate propaganda offenses”.

 So, what does “keeping the peace” look like to Justin Trudeau…